gbvsilva/pyGetYTVideo/README.md

 Python script to get video from YouTube.

-Obs: Depending on the network the request is made from this script will not work properly yet.
+Obs: Depending on the network on which the request is made, this script will not work correctly.